 Exercise normal safety and security precautions

-Although there is no recent history of terrorism in the Slovak Republic, attacks cannot be ruled out.
+There is an ongoing threat of terrorism in Europe.
 Terrorist groups, including those based in Syria and Iraq, have made threats to conduct attacks across Europe.

 New Zealanders in the Slovak Republic are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising vigilance in public places.

 Petty crime such as bag snatching, passport theft and pickpocketing occurs and is more common in tourist areas, particularly in Bratislava.
 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.
 Extra care should be taken to ensure food and drink is never left unattended.